 Dependency-Track is a continuous SBOM analysis platform that allows organizations to identify and reduce risk in the software supply chain.

-In this guideline, you will learn how to:
+In this guide, you will learn how to:

 The only requirement in order to follow this how-to is having a Dependency-Track server already running (for this demonstration, we will use the containerized way).

 We will work with Alertmanager.
-Although it is not required, we suggest you to use the same artifacts so you will get similar results.
+Although it is not required, we suggest you to use the same artifacts, so you will get similar results.

-If you open up the Alertmanager page, you will see that it is an application
+If you open up the Alertmanager page, you will see that it is an application made of 2

-made of 2 components: Alertmanager
+components: Alertmanager

 and Prometheus Config Reloader